 Free school meals

-Children in year 3 or older
+Children in year 3 and above

 Your child may be eligible for free school meals if you are receiving any of the following: